 The benefits for users – regardless of age

-Deep touch pressure stimulation technique is used to aid kids coping with Spatial Processing Disorders and Auditory Processing Disorders.
+A deep touch pressure stimulation technique is used to aid kids in coping with Spatial Processing Disorders and Auditory Processing Disorders.
 Such kids deal with sensory overload, which leads to anxiety and restlessness, and eventually, sleeping woes.
 Studies have revealed that using heavy blankets help such kids fall asleep quickly as they soothe their nerves and calms them overall.
 The calming effect induced by the usage of such blankets also helps in lowering blood pressure and heart rate.
 However, the benefits are not restricted to children alone.
-There are weighted blanket for adults that can benefit them in a similar manner.
+There is a weighted blanket for adults that can benefit them in a similar manner.

 Reasons to give it a try

 It is true that using deep pressure stimulation through the use of the weighted blanket may not help every individual with autism or insomnia and/or related conditions.
 However, the main reason for trying it is there is hardly any side effect.
 Unless you have respiratory complications, you can use it without worries.
 These blankets can safely be used with typical therapies for autism, mental disorders affecting sleep, and general insomnia.
 Several studies have indicated that using weighted blankets can significantly bring down levels of cortisol, the stress hormone.